This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When you see a caterpillar on dill in your garden—or other plants—you may be startled, grossed out, or annoyed that your plant is being systematically decimated.
 I get excited.
-Because I know it’s a black swallowtail (Papilio polyxenes) caterpillar that’s going to turn into a beautiful butterfly.
+Because I know it’s a black swallowtail caterpillar (Papilio polyxenes) that’s going to turn into a beautiful butterfly.
 And that butterfly is going to become one of many valuable pollinators in my garden.

-I see numerous types of swallowtail butterflies fluttering about my property, landing on various annuals and perennials.
+I see a few types of swallowtail butterflies fluttering about my property, landing on various annuals and perennials.
 They are among the largest and most common butterflies we see in our gardens—there are about 550 swallowtail species in the world!
 The black swallowtail (often referred to as the Eastern black swallowtail) can be found throughout much of North America.

 The tails on the hind wings of a swallowtail butterfly look like that of a barn swallow, which is how they got their common name.

 A lot of articles focus on plants that attract bees, butterflies, and hummingbirds.
 But it’s also very important to provide plants and trees for the larval caterpillar stages.
 These are called host plants.
 My article about butterfly host plants explains the importance of these plants in a butterfly’s life cycle.
-And Jessica also wrote an article listing plants that are larval food sources for some of North America’s butterflies.
-Today I’m going to focus on identifying and feeding black swallowtail caterpillars.

 Finding and identifying a caterpillar on dill or other black swallowtail host plants